Serkels/serkels.eu/.github/NOTES.md

   - button response keep displaying reponses
   - question owner can "unpin" useful reponses
   - line on the bottom of the card same as default footer line but align left with the text
-- studient user "university mandatory
+- student user "university mandatory
 - add sentry browser secret on vercel !

 # FUTUR